rianrais/getcraft-quiz/No. 7/Models/Argh-READMEsenpai.md

 Since we have superheroes_powers table to assign many powers to many heroes, using Laravel 'Many to Many' relationship - the model of: Superhero Model and Power Model will have 'belongsToMany' relation with each other.
-And we don't need to create the Model for superheroes_powers table with this, because Laravel already figure it out by itself.
+And we don't need to create the Model for superheroes_powers table with this, because Laravel already figure it out by itself - this is called Pivot Table.

 And with the multiple addresses the superhero has, I am using what the Laravel called 'One To Many' relationship.
 What this means is that one superhero may have infinite number of addresses.
 Thus in the Superhero Model, I state that the Superhero Model 'hasMany' HeroAddress Model.
+I am aware that it is much more SCALABLE to use the above (many to many relation) method (especially if you want to have 2 superheroes with same address).
+But I just want to show you what I can do with Laravel, thus using different method.
+Thank you for your understanding Ser.

-BTW, here's an ASCII art (of our lord and savior):
+BTW as a bonus, here's an ASCII art (of our lord and savior):

  ,,,;,;,;,;,;,;,;;;;L                ...:,;;L;L;FyjjEhK5hKOO8S8SESpObb8OBOpb88bbpO8bb8BbQBQBQQgQQBQBQBQBQbbGpOGnzLrL;,  ,,:.... ..:L;;,;;;;,;;;;;,;;;,;,;,;,;,;"
  ;;;;;;;;;;;;;;;;;;L;      .         :;;;rzyyZFFZGOpG8OQ8Bbb8QBB8bBQBgg8OBbBOBBQBQQgggggg@g@g@g@@@@@@@@@@@g@ggQb5yL;;;:. .         ,zc;;;L;;;;;;;;;;;;;;;;;;;;;"